google-deepmind/pix2act/README.md

 # Pix2Act

-This repository contains code for [From Pixels to UI Actions: Learning to Follow Instructions via Graphical User Interfaces](https://arxiv.org/abs/2306.00245).
+This repository contains code for our NeurIPS 2023 paper [From Pixels to UI Actions: Learning to Follow Instructions via Graphical User Interfaces](https://arxiv.org/abs/2306.00245).

 ## Setup and Prerequisites